duganchen/podfeeds/README.md

 ![Playing](images/playing.png)

-Or press "." to download them with your pod_dl script.
+Or press "." to download them with HTTPie.

 To check a feed for updates, use Lynx's refresh keys (Ctrl+R, or by following links with "x").
 Please note that on most graphical browsers, the equivalent to these Lynx hotkeys is Ctrl+F5.